 Small molecule

 MK-8527 is a nucleoside reverse transcriptase translocation inhibitor (NRTTI) currently in clinical development for the prevention of HIV-1 by oral route.
 Ongoing trials are assessing MK-8257 as a once-monthly oral PrEP option.
 MK-8257 is a similar compound to islatravir.
 MK-8527 is a 7-deaza-deoxyadenosine analog and is phosphorylated intracellularly to its active triphosphate (TP) form, which is a potent inhibitor of HIV-1 replication.
 MK-8527 functions by preventing the translocation of the HIV reverse transcriptase enzyme, thereby disrupting viral replication.
 Pre-clinical studies suggest that MK-8527 has a sub-nanomolar potency and no off-target activity.
-Apparent terminal half-life of MK-8527 triphosphate was 216-291 hrs.
-Observed reduced viral load by at least –1.0 log after 7 days
+Apparent terminal half-life of MK-8527 triphosphate is 216-291 hrs.
+Observed reduced viral load by at least –1.0 log after 7 days.

 MK-8527 is currently in clinical development (phase 3) and not yet approved in any jurisdiction.